Renyi Entropy of Chaotic Eigenstates: The nature of Chaotic Eigenstates

 where we impose the periodic boundary condition $i\equiv i+L$.
 Several works have already provided evidence in support of the validity of ETH in this model \cite{kim2014testing,banuls2015, zhang_huse2015, hosur2016,garrison2015does,dymarsky2016subsystem}.
 By diagonalizing $H$, we calculate the bipartite amplitude of eigenstates on the bases of tensor product of all eigenstates of $H_A$ and $H_{\overline{A}}$ with $A$ denotes the sites $i=1,2,\cdots, L_A$ and $\overline{A}$ denotes the sites $i=L_A+1,L_A+2,\cdots, L$.
-As shown in Fig.\ref{fig:amplitude_bipart}, the bipartite amplitude indeed behaves like a Gaussian random variable.
+Fig.\ref{fig:amplitude_bipart} shows the probability distribution of the bipartite amplitude on a semi-log plot.
+We find deviations from a Gaussian distribution.
+Although we do not understand the origin of this deviation, they may be due to the surface term unaccounted for in the definition EB states (\ref{eq:ergodic}).
+Nevertheless, as later shown, we find reasonable agreement for the Renyi entropies obtained from the EB state when compared to the exact diagonalization data.

 A different starting point to obtain states that mimic chaotic eigenstates is provided by considering Hamiltonians $H$ of the form: